 Concerns With Metal Slides in the Past

-In the past, we used to double down the metal slide and sometimes utilise boxes and fire down at high speeds.
+In the past, we used to double down the metal slide, sometimes utilize boxes, and fire down at high speeds.
 However, they often had sharp lips that would get hot from sliding on a burning surface.
-You felt this burn halfway down your body as it was agonising!
+You felt this burn halfway down your body as it was agonizing!

-Nowadays, there is an easy fix: permanent shade covering for the slides, which prevent them from getting too hot to avoid injury or discomfort while playing with friends outside.
+Nowadays, there is an easy fix: permanent shade covering for the slides, which prevents them from getting too hot to avoid injury or discomfort while playing with friends outside.